Increase flexibility with stretching exercises

 - Agility in the joints: how far can the bone structure move? (including the range of movement throughout the bony joints)

-- The position is held for 20-30 seconds on each side.
-The breath is calm and steady (no strong exhales) and full concentration is required on the muscle group in question.
+Stretching after sport, on the other hand, is called passive-static stretching.
+Once in the correct starting position, the slow continuous stretch can begin.
+Avoid rocking.
+The position is held for 20-30 seconds on each side.
+The breath is calm and steady (no strong exhales) and full concentration is given to the muscle group in question.

 Alternatives to traditional stretching

 Flexibility can also be improved using a foam roller to exercise the fascia.
-By exercising your fascia on a regular basis, you will stay fit, become more flexible and train your muscles at the same time.
-Yoga or Tai-Chi are also good ways of boosting flexibility.
-In the same way, targeted strength training, performed across the whole spectrum of joint movements, will lead to greater flexibility whatever your age.
-And studies have shown that athletes who performed strength training in parallel to static stretching were the best at enhancing their flexibility.
+By exercising your fascia on a regular basis, you’ll stay fit, become more flexible and train your muscles at the same time.
+Yoga or tai chi are also good ways of boosting flexibility.
+In the same way, targeted strength training at home, performed across the whole spectrum of joint movements, will lead to greater flexibility, whatever your age.

-- Before endurance sports like swimming, jogging or cycling, stretching is usually not necessary – but it can be useful afterwards.
+- Before endurance sports like swimming, jogging or cycling, stretching usually isn't necessary – but it can be useful afterwards.